Ideato North

 Ideato North is a Local Government Area in Imo State, Nigeria.
 It was created in 1976 as Ideato Local Government, but was later divided into both Ideato North, and Ideato South.
-Communities in ideato north has Its administrative headquarters in Urualla.
+Communities in Ideato North has Its administrative headquarters in Urualla.
 Other towns in this LGA include: Umualaoma (food basket of Ideato), Obodoukwu, Akokwa, Uzii, Osina, Akpulu, Arondiizuogu and Isiokpo.

-As at 2011 it had a population of 183,260.
+As of 2011 it had a population of 183,260.